Missouri Minimum Coverage Car Insurance: Requirements and Costs (2024)

 What to Do if Your Policy Is Canceled

-If your car insurance policy is canceled in Missouri, immediately seek a new provider to ensure you maintain coverage and comply with state law; driving without insurance is illegal.
+If your car insurance policy is canceled in Missouri, immediately seek a new provider to maintain coverage and comply with state law; driving without insurance is illegal.
 Contact an insurance agent or explore other carriers to secure a new policy.

 uninsured icon